The Minister's Wooing: Genesis of the novel

 In 1857, Harriet Stowe's son Henry drowned in the Connecticut River.
 Like the sailor James in the novel, he was unregenerate at the time of his death.
-Stowe had first begun to reassess the Calvinist view of salvation after watching her sister Catherine wrestle in 1822 with the similar loss of an unregenerate fiancé.
+Stowe had first begun to reassess the Calvinist view of salvation after watching her sister Catharine wrestle in 1822 with the similar loss of an unregenerate fiancé.
 Henry's death spurred further reflection.
 The grief and doubt which both Harriet and her sister had dealt with inspired the novel.
 Their experiences are expressed in the character of Mrs. Marvyn.

 Some readers, including Stowe's grandson Lyman Beecher Stowe, proclaimed the book to be an assault on Calvinism.
 Stowe questioned the establishment in which she had been raised, but her journals do not suggest that she intended an attack against this system.
 She expressed a profound respect and admiration for both Calvinist theology and the individuals who grappled with its doctrines.
 Her stated intent instead was to point out certain flaws and to spread tolerance.

 Synopsis

-The story is set in Newport, Rhode Island, when it was still a prosperous fishing and shipping town and not a fashionable retreat for the rich.
-Dr. Hopkins is a 40-year-old minister.
-Mary is the daughter of his hostess in town, and Hopkins soon falls in love with Mary.
-She, however, is still in love with James Marvyn, a sailor presumed lost at sea.
+The story is set in Newport, Rhode Island, when it was still a prosperous fishing and shipping town and not a fashionable retreat for the wealthy.
+Dr. Hopkins is a 40-year-old minister who falls in love with Mary, the very religious daughter of his hostess in Newport, although Mary is still in love with James Marvyn, a sailor presumed lost at sea.

-Mary is very religious and, after a period of mourning, she decides to marry Dr. Hopkins.
-Mary has other suitors, including Aaron Burr, but she sees that even though he is the grandson of Jonathan Edwards and has been raised in Calvinism, he is mired in evil.
-James returns from the sea before the marriage and Dr. Hopkins knows that he cannot compete with Mary's love for the sailor.
-Hopkins calls off the marriage.
+After a period of mourning, Mary decides to marry Dr. Hopkins.
+She has other suitors, including Aaron Burr, but she sees that even though he is the grandson of Jonathan Edwards and has been raised in Calvinism, he is mired in evil.
+James returns from the sea before the wedding and Dr. Hopkins, knowing that he cannot compete with Mary's love for the sailor, calls off the marriage.
 Mary and James are free to marry and live happily.